A SPECIAL THANK YOU TO

 Our gratitude to Sacred Heart Church and the Mustard Seed Fund, the United Church of Christ, St. James Lutheran Church, Church of the Epiphany and The Upper Room, South Britain Congregational Church, Calvary Church and Cornerstone Assembly of God for their continued support of our Christmas program and the generous donations they provide allowing us to help residents year-round.

 OUR SCHOOLS, STUDENTS, FACULTY, AND STAFF

-Thank you to Pomperaug, Gainfield, Long Meadow and Middlebury Elementary schools, to Rochambeau and Memorial Middle Schools and to Pomperaug High School, as well as the PHS Student Connect/Interact Club, National Honor Society, and Pomperaug Christian Club for all their enthusiastic support.
+Thank you to Pomperaug, Gainfield, Long Meadow and Middlebury Elementary schools, to Rochambeau and Memorial Middle Schools and to Pomperaug High School, including the PHS Student Connect Interact Club and Pomperaug Christian Club for all their enthusiastic support.